Altarelli-Parisi Equation in Non-Equilibrium QCD: Introduction

+In order to apply this procedure at high energy heavy-ion colliders at RHIC and LHC one needs to prove factorization of fragmentation function in non-equilibrium QCD.
+Recently we have proved factorization theorem in non-equilibrium QED in \cite{fqed} and in non-equilibrium QCD in \cite{fqcd}.

-In this paper we will evaluate the quark and gluon splitting functions in non-equilibrium QCD by using closed-time path integral formalism.
+In this paper we will evaluate the quark and gluon splitting functions in non-equilibrium QCD at the leading order in coupling constant $\alpha_s$ by using closed-time path integral formalism.
 We find that these splitting functions depend on non-equilibrium distribution functions of quarks and gluons in the QCD medium.
-The $Q^2$ evolution of the non-equilibrium fragmentation functions (eqs. (\ref{qnf}) and (\ref{gnf})) can be studied from eq. (\ref{ap}) by using these non-equilibrium splitting functions.
+The $Q^2$ evolution of the non-equilibrium fragmentation functions (eqs. (\ref{qnf}) and (\ref{gnf})) can be studied from eq. (\ref{ap}) by using non-equilibrium splitting functions.